mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ## Study of Vignette A

-To begin more detailed study of participant interactions taken from video recordings I use vignette to give a snapshot of the interactions of one family.
+In this section, to give an overview of the specifics of the learning design, and participant interactions I use vignette to give a snapshot of the interactions of one family.
+This comprises a table of participant dialogue, screenshots and description of their interactions including gestures followed by a summary interpretation of interactions.

 <!--
 // On line version is here